trilitech/tezos-developer-docs/src/pages/smart-contract-topics/simplified-contracts/index.md

 Our DAO stores the addresses of all its members, a list of all the proposals, and keeps track of who voted for them.

-It has the following entry points :
+It has the following entrypoints :
 - <code>propose</code> can be called by any member to make a new proposal, in the form of a piece of code to execute (a lambda).
 - <code>vote</code> can be called by any member to vote in favor of the request.<br/>When the majority of members voted in favour, the proposal is executed.
 - <code>add_member</code> adds a new member to the DAO.<br/>It may only be called by the DAO itself, which means the call has to go through a proposal and be voted on.